 It is of interest to view how Figure 2 changes as the dimension changes.
-This can be done by viewing the movie in the file DWD1figB.avi available in the web directory http://www.unc.edu/depts/statistics/postscript/papers/marron/HDD/DWD/.

-This shows the same view for d = 1, ..., 50.
+This can be done by viewing the movie in the file DWD1figMDP.avi available in the web directory Marron (2004).
+This shows the same view for selected dimensions d = 1, ..., 1000.
 For small d, the solid line is not far from the dashed line, but data piling begins as d approaches $n+ + n- - 1 = 39$.
 Past that threshold the points pile up perfectly, and then the two piles slowly separate, since for higher d, there are more "degrees of freedom of data piling."
+The worst performance is for $d \approx n+ + n-$, and performance is seen to actually improve as d grows beyond that level.
+This is consistent with the HDLSS asymptotics of Hall, Marron, and Neeman (2004), where it is seen that under standard assumptions multivariate data tend (in the limit as $d \to \infty$, with n+ and n{-} fixed) to have a rigid underlying geometric structure, while all of the randomness appears in random rotations of that structure.
+Those asymptotics are also used for a mathematical statistical analysis of SVM and DWD in that paper.
+It is also shown that in this HDLSS limit, all discrimination rules tend to give similar performance to the first order (this is observed in our simulations in Section 3), so that the maximal data piling discrimination rule gives reasonable performance in this limit.

 The data piling properties of the SVM are studied in Figure 3.
 Both the data, and also the graphical representation, are the same as in Figure 2.
 The only difference is that now the direction w is determined by the SVM.
 The top panel shows that the direction vector w (the solid line) is already much closer to the optimal direction (the dashed line) than for Figure 1.
 This reflects the reasonable generalizability properties of the SVM in HDLSS settings.
-The SVM is far superior to Fisher Linear Discrimination, because the normal vector, shown as the thick purple line, is much closer to the Bayes optimal direction (recall these were nearly orthogonal in Figure 2), shown as the dashed purple line.
+The SVM is far superior to the maximal data piling modification shown in Figure 2, because the normal vector, shown as the thick purple line, is much closer to the Bayes optimal direction (recall these were nearly orthogonal in Figure 2), shown as the dashed purple line.
 However the bottom right panel suggests that there is room for improvement.
 In particular, there is a clear piling up of data at the margin.
 As in Figure 2 above, this shows that the SVM is affected by spurious properties of this particular realization of the training data.
 This is inevitable in HDLSS situations, because in higher dimensions there will be more support vectors (i.e., data points right on the margin).
-Again, a richer visualization of this phenomenon can be seen in the movie version in the file DWD1figC.avi in the above web directory.
-The improved generalizability of the SVM is seen over a wide range of dimensions.
+Again, a richer visualization of this phenomenon can be seen in the movie version in the file DWD1figSVM.avi The improved generalizability of the SVM is seen over a in Marron (2004). wide range of dimensions.